 traceJaegerGrpcListenerPorts | Ports to receive Jaeger Protobuf formatted data over gRPC.

-Default: None.
-Version: Since 9.0 |
+Default: none Version: Since 9.0 |

 Comma-separated list of available port numbers.
 Can be a single port. |

-customTracingListenerPorts | TCP ports to receive spans and derive RED metrics from the SDKs that send raw data to Wavefront.
+customTracingListenerPorts | TCP ports to receive spans and derive RED metrics from the SDKs that send raw data to the Operations for Applications service.

 Default: None.
 Version: Since 6.0 Note: